metomi/rose/sphinx/tutorial/cylc/runtime/runtime-configuration.rst

 would cause the job to retry every 10 minutes in the event of an execution failure.

-We can limit the number of retries by writing a multiple in-front of the duration e.g:
+We can limit the number of retries by writing a multiple infront of the duration e.g:

 .. code-block:: cylc